jakubfi/ictester/doc/protocol.md

 `TEST_UNIVIB` (3) is designed to test 74121, 74122 and 74123 univibrators.
 Test does not use vectors and uses the following parameters:

-* 1 BYTE: device to test:
+* 1 BYTE: tested device:
   * 0 = 74121,
   * 1 = 74122,
   * 2 = 74123 univibrator 1,
   * 3 = 74123 univibrator 2
-* 1 BYTE: test to run:
+* 1 BYTE: test type:
   * 0 = conditions which should not trigger the device
   * 1 = conditions that should trigger the device
   * 2 = retrigger (not available for 74121)